More than £23.1m investment is going to help Regenerate, Renew and Revitalise Goldthorpe, Thurnscoe and Bolton upon Dearne through the Towns Fund.

 Theme: Connecting Goldthorpe

-Work to improve the footpaths through Phoenix Park will help encourage more people to spend more time being active, enjoy the outdoors, and reduce the use of cars.
+Work to improve the footpaths through Phoenix Park will help encourage more people to spend more time being active.
+It will also help people to enjoy the outdoors, and reduce the use of cars.

-An accessible green active travel route between Goldthorpe and Thurnscoe has been created through Phoenix Park as one of the Towns Fund accelerated projects.
+An accessible green active travel route between Goldthorpe and Thurnscoe has been created.
+This runs through Phoenix Park as one of the Towns Fund accelerated projects.

 Existing paths have been converted into a multi-user route suitable for cyclists, prams, pushchairs, wheelchairs and users with limited mobility.